 To answer this question, you must understand the lock-in concept.
 Although it’s possible to switch eCommerce plugins just as you would switch themes, it all depends.
 The more products you have, the more work that is involved.
 And if you are using extensions to build out bookings, online courses, or even smaller things, those will have to be dealt with as well.
 No matter what plugin you use, go back to #1 and really think through your needs—for now and into the near future.
 We don’t live in a perfect world and yes, stuff happens.
 Sometimes that can mean some unanticipated extra work.
 Just be as prepared as you can.
-Here is a podcast episode we had about switching eCommerce plugins and platforms.

 7. Can I manage my online store, myself?